code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 The ideal candidate has related experience working with a team to design, develop, write, or implement curricular, educational or software products that have gone to market.

 The candidate should have a Bachelor’s degree or higher in Education and a minimum of two (2) years of recent relevant introductory computer science experience at a secondary level (grades 6-12).
+While a degree in computer science is optional, a comprehensive knowledge of computer science is expected.
 Prior curriculum and professional development experience preferred.
 Must have strong leadership skills, possess exceptional writing and communications ability in English, and be tech-savvy.
 Must also be a self-starter, able to multi-task, excel under pressure, and work independently with a geographically dispersed team.
 Proficiency in working with Microsoft Office and Google Docs a must.

 Interested candidates should email a resume and cover letter, outlining how your skills and experience meet the qualifications of the position, to jobs@code.org.
 Please highlight relevant experience in working with a team to design, develop, write, or implement curricular, educational or software products that have gone to market.
 You may also choose to include a LinkedIn or related online profile.